 Trinity Law School (TLS)

 Trinity Law School, at the California Regional Center of Trinity International University, is strategically located in the City of Santa Ana, the heart of Southern California.
 The law school faculty reflects Trinity’s commitment to high educational standards and an active engagement of the culture with the Gospel’s profound and far-reaching implications.
-Trinity Law School offers a Juris Doctor degree and a Masters in Legal Studies degree.
+Trinity Law School offers a Juris Doctor degree and a Master of Legal Studies degree.
 The Juris Doctor is a 90-unit degree program that offers students flexible course schedules, affordable tuition, and the unique opportunity to study law from a Christian perspective.
 Graduates are eligible to sit for the California Bar Examination.
-The Masters in Legal Studies is a 30-unit degree program delivered entirely online, and offers several specialty concentrations including Human Resources Management and Church and Ministry Management.
+The Master of Legal Studies is a 30-unit degree program delivered entirely online, and offers several specialty concentrations including Human Resources Management and Church and Ministry Management.